thepangean/thepangean.github.io/_posts/2019-03-07-The-Picture-of-Dorian-Gray-2.md

 Kipling, from his *Verses on Games*:

 <blockquote>
-*“Peace upon Earth, Goodwill to men”*
+“Peace upon Earth, Goodwill to men” <br>

-*           So greet we Christmas Day!*
+           So greet we Christmas Day! <br>

-*       Oh, Christian, load your gun and then*
+       Oh, Christian, load your gun and then <br>

-*           Oh, Christian, out and slay.”*
+           Oh, Christian, out and slay.”
 </blockquote>

 This joyful entrance is set to a reharmonisation of Sullivan’s tune Noel, known